st3w4r/blog/content/articles/application-vs-infrastructure-level.md

 Designing an application to be able to run either as SaaS or on-premise requires a different architecture and comes with new challenges to solve.

-If you assume that you want to distribute the same product to multiple clients, the challenges you have to solve are:
+If you want to distribute the **same product to multiple clients**, the challenges you have to solve are:

-- Version management: if you update the software, how can you distribute the updates across the different instances?
+- **Version management:** if you update the software, how can you distribute the updates across the different instances?
-- Monitoring: how do you monitor multiple applications and aggregate the status of the service?
+- **Monitoring:** how do you monitor multiple applications and aggregate the status of the service?
-- Resources: each instance requires its own resources and has to be managed independently.
+- **Resources:** each instance requires its own resources and has to be managed independently.
-- Infrastructure constraints: where you deploy our application can also have an impact on its design.
+- **Infrastructure constraints:** where you deploy our application can also have an impact on its design.
 Indeed, if you deploy on a certain cloud provider some features/tools may be implemented differently or may not be accessible at all.

 Standardization can avoid complex management.
 Having a replica instead of a custom version of your product per client will help.